Guide to the sbt build¶

 Apart from those mentioned sub-projects it is possible to notice

-project-like directory testInterfaceCommon (test-interface-common)
+project-like directory testInterfaceCommon (test-interface-common).

 Its content is shared as unmanaged source dependency between JVM and